Once there was a world that seemed at first glance much like other worlds you may have lived in or read about, but it wasn’t…

 “The one you were telling me about?”
 Valerie opened a notebook and flipped through it.

 “No, that was James Darling.
 Darling is legendary.
 Griffin is merely famous.”

 “Speaking of famous,” Rachel tried to keep the sparkle out of her eye and failed, “this young man here is Sigfried Smith.”

 Both girls squealed with joy.
 They moved close to him, asking a thousand questions about his life, his dragon, his gold, his fight against the dragon in the sewer.
-He answered with a casual, devil-may-care attitude.
+He answered with a casual, careless attitude.
 This only fueled their fervor.

 Turning to look for the dragon, Rachel noticed for the first time that there was another girl seated in the walled garden.
 Long pale golden hair floated about her like spun sunlight.
-She had the most lovely face with blue eyes, a pert little nose, and rosebud lips.
-She sat motionlessly, reading a textbook, her expression so sadly sweet that it almost hurt to look at her.
+She had the most lovely face, with blue eyes, a pert little nose, and rosebud lips.
+She sat motionless, reading a textbook, her expression so sadly sweet that it almost hurt to look at her.
 She looked like a princess from a storybook.

 Like Rachel, she was dressed in full academic black robes with a golden crest over her left breast.
 Golden crest meant royalty—she was a princess!
 Rachel had the right to wear a silver crest, but her parents had only put crests on her very best robes.
 Leaning closer, Rachel frowned in consternation.
 She had memorized Burke’s Peerage and Registry of the Noble Wise, but she had never seen this crest before.
 What nation had an emu on their heraldry?